 For the Bean Mix:

 Heat a large non-stick pan on medium-high heat (400).
 Add the olive oil, and once it’s hot, add the ramps and green onions.
 Push them around the pan and allow them to cook for 5 minutes.
-As they cook, open your can of beans and drain the liquid, and have the can ready.
+As they cook, open your can of beans and drain the liquid.
 After the 5 minutes are up, add the beans, garlic, and salt.
 Continue to cook for another 8 minutes.
 Remove from heat, add your dash(es) of pepper, squeeze half the lemon over the beans, and mix again.
 You could go for the whole lemon if you’d prefer, but we used half.

 Your peppers should be done right about now.